BrentGrammer/learning-LLMs/README.md

 ## Architecture of a Neural Network

 - Made up of inputs, weights and bias that are inputs to layers of Neurons
+- Loss is calculated after data passes through the layers
+  - Mean squared error, Max-margin, Cross Entropy Loss
+- Back propagation pass is done to determine weight/bias adjustments needed to get closer to target output
+- Gradient Descent: Loop back to running predictions with the upated weights and repeat Loss back propagation and parameter adjustments to continually lower the Loss

 ### Primary Components of a Neuron: